luk036/luk036.github.io/algo4dfm/lec07b.md

 \input{lec05.files/hierachy.tikz}
 \end{figure}

-## Clock-tree Synthesis and Placement
+## Clock-Tree 🕓🌳 Synthesis and Placement

-- I strongly suggest that the topology of the clock-tree precisely follows the order of "criticality"!
+- I strongly suggest that the topology of the Clock-Tree 🕓🌳 precisely follows the order of "criticality"!
-  - since the lower branch of clock-tree has smaller skew variation.
+  - since the lower branch of Clock-Tree 🕓🌳 has smaller skew variation.
 - I also suggest that the placer should follow the topology of the
   clock-tree:
   - Physically place the registers of the same branch together.